frederic-perez/AmE-dictionary/data/idioms.md

 __lip service__ :four: The insincere verbal expression of something, especially friendship, loyalty, respect, support, etc. Used especially in the phrase “give/pay lip service to something.” _All of the grand promises the president made in her campaign speeches turned out to be nothing but lip service._
 __lipstick on a pig__ Some superficial or cosmetic change to something so that it seems more attractive, appealing, or successful than it really is. _This new operating system is just lipstick on a pig, if you ask me.
 It’s still just as buggy and unintuitive as the last one they released._
 __liquid courage__ _slang_ The decrease in timidity or inhibition that comes from imbibing alcoholic beverages. _I’m planning on proposing to Mary tonight, but I think I need a little liquid courage first!_
-__litmus test__
+__litmus test__ :five: __3__ A test used to determine someone’s true intentions or beliefs. _I used his reaction to my favorite movie as a litmus test to determine if he was worth dating._
+__little does (one) know__ One is completely unaware of something.
-__live and kicking__ Alive, healthy, and alert.
+__live and kicking__ :dart::two: Alive, healthy, and alert.
 (A truncated version of “alive and kicking.”) _Sam: “How are you feeling, John?
 I heard you were quite sick recently.”
-John: “I’m still live and kicking!”_
+John: “I”m still live and kicking!”_
-__live in an/(one’s) ivory tower__ To reside or exist in a place or among a social circle that is characterized by effete academic intelligence and thus is out of touch with or aloof from the realities of life. _I don’t put much weight in the advice of a bunch of economists living in their ivory towers who’ve never worked a real job in their lives._
+__live in an/(one’s) ivory tower__ :two: To reside or exist in a place or among a social circle that is characterized by effete academic intelligence and thus is out of touch with or aloof from the realities of life. _I don’t put much weight in the advice of a bunch of economists living in their ivory towers who’ve never worked a real job in their lives._
 __live large__ (living large) To have a luxurious lifestyle.
 The term sometimes implies that such a lifestyle will be temporary.
 __live like a king__ (living like kings) To have a luxurious lifestyle, in which one’s every need or desire is satisfied.
 Typically said of or by a man. _The cost of living is so much lower in Spain that we could live like kings there._
 __live on a shoestring__ To live within a very tight or limited financial budget. _We were living on a shoestring for a while after our baby was born, but, luckily, I got a promotion, and our situation has improved a bit._
+__live on borrowed time__
-__live paycheck to paycheck__ To spend all of the money one earns by or before the next time one is paid, thus saving none or very little in the process. _We’re already living paycheck to paycheck, so I don’t know how we’ll manage this sudden increase in our rent._
+__live paycheck to paycheck__ :two: To spend all of the money one earns by or before the next time one is paid, thus saving none or very little in the process.
+Primarily heard in US. _We’re already living paycheck to paycheck, so I don’t know how we’ll manage this sudden increase in our rent._
-__live the life of Riley__ If someone lives the life of Riley, they have a very enjoyable life because they have plenty of money and no problems. _He was living the life of Riley while we had barely enough to eat.
-It was like paradise._ Note: People sometimes use the verbs _lead_ or _have_ instead of _live_. _These people moan about their lives when in reality they’re having the life of Riley._ Note: This expression often shows disapproval or envy.
+__live the life of Riley__ :two: To lead a life of great ease, comfort, or luxury.
+The phrase is likely of early 20th-century Irish-American origin, but to whom Riley refers is uncertain.
+If someone lives the life of Riley, they have a very enjoyable life because they have plenty of money and no problems.
+Note: This expression often shows disapproval or envy.
+Note: People sometimes use the verbs _lead_ or _have_ instead of _live_. _He was living the life of Riley while we had barely enough to eat.
+It was like paradise._ _These people moan about their lives when in reality they’re having the life of Riley._ _Pampered from a young age after his father came into sudden wealth, Jonathan lived the life of Riley compared to the hardships his older siblings faced._
 __live under a rock__ To be oblivious to or ignorant of something that is very widely known, often related to pop culture.
 __live up to (someone’s) expectations__ :two: To be as good as or have the qualities that someone predicted, expected, or hoped for. _I’m so excited for the latest movie in the series—I hope it lives up to my expectations!_
-__live up to (something)__ :two::hammer:
+__live up to (something)__ :five::hammer: _Live up to the hype._
 __live up to__ _Classroom technology failed to live up to its promise._
 __living hell__ _Your life will be living hell._
 __living impaired__ Dead.
 (Pseudo-politically correct slang used for humorous effect.) _The boss has ordered a hit on the stool pigeon, so make sure he’s living impaired by the end of the day._
 __living large__
-__living proof__ :three: A person who serves as an example for why a particular statement or concept is true. _As a former slacker, I’m living proof that anyone can turn their life around with some hard work and dedication._
+__living proof__ :four: A person who serves as an example for why a particular statement or concept is true. _As a former slacker, I’m living proof that anyone can turn their life around with some hard work and dedication._
-__living the dream__ :three: Leading an extremely ideal life, especially in relation to one’s career.
+__living the dream__ :four: Leading an extremely ideal life, especially in relation to one’s career.
 (Sometimes said ironically to mean the opposite.) _The only job I could get with my bachelor’s degree was some mind-numbing data entry work.
 I’m really living the dream these days._
 __lo and behold__ :astonished::nine::m::pencil2: _spoken_ A phrase used to indicate something surprising or unexpected. _I’d been searching for my glasses all over the house when, lo and behold, they were on my head the whole time._
+__loaded gun__ A situation or person that is dangerous or volatile.
+For example, a person might be described as a “loaded gun” if they are highly emotional or prone to outbursts.
 __loaded word__ A word that carries additional emotional weight or significance—whether positive or negative—beyond its literal meaning. _If you want to get into politics, you should always avoid using loaded words that might offend someone unintentionally._
 __loaf about__ :two: To waste time idly; to spend time doing little or nothing. _Chris, quit loafing about and help me take out the trash!_
 __lock (someone) up and throw away the key__ To incarcerate someone in prison forever or indefinitely. _That crazy drunk driver nearly hit me!
 I hope they lock him up and throw away the key!_